DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/create-faster-tests.md

 }
 ```

-In a CLI, use the [--concurency](../../reference/command-line-interface.md#-c-n---concurrency-n) option:
+In CLI, use the [--concurency](../../reference/command-line-interface.md#-c-n---concurrency-n) option:

 ```sh
 testcafe --concurency 3 chrome tests/